What is cloud banking?

 The replacement of legacy systems

-For years, many banks relied on legacy IT infrastructure that had been in place for decades because of the cost of replacing it.
-But maintaining it was costly too, not to mention the opportunity cost from not leveraging the speed and agility of new technologies.
-Many banks today use cloud banking solutions as part of larger modernization initiatives where they move core capabilities like data storage and processing off expensive legacy IT infrastructure into new, more adaptive cloud operating models.
+For years, many banks have relied on legacy IT infrastructure that remained in place for decades due to the high cost of replacement.
+But maintaining it was costly too, not to mention the opportunity cost from not using the speed and agility of new technologies.
+Many banks today incorporate cloud banking solutions into broader modernization initiatives.
+As part of this shift, they transition core capabilities like data storage and processing from costly legacy IT infrastructure to more adaptive cloud operating models.
 This helps reduce costs and increases the level of their technological offerings for customers.

 The rise of fintechs and challenger banks

 Cloud banking has changed the overall banking experience so much that some new banks don’t have physical locations at all.
-Challenger banks, for example—tech companies that rely heavily on financial technology (fintech) products and services—are using the cloud to create totally digital banking platforms.
+Challenger banks, for example—tech companies that rely heavily on financial technology (fintech) products and services—are using the cloud to create digital banking platforms.
 Some offer their services exclusively on an app you can download to your smartphone.
-Relying heavily on the cloud, challenger banks offer the same retail banking services as traditional financial institutions, including checking and savings accounts, loans and credit cards, without the overhead of branch locations and the employees required to run them.
+Challenger banks rely heavily on the cloud to deliver retail banking services similar to those services offered by traditional financial institutions, including checking and saving accounts, loans and credit cards.
+However, they operate without the overhead costs of physical branch locations and the employees required to manage them.

 Emergence of open banking